roife/BUAAIcsGen/README.md

 # Introduction
-A Python script for generating *.ics files, which can be automatically loaded to various calendar applications, from the *.xls form downloaded from jiaowu.buaa.edu.cn.
+A python script that transforms timetable.xls (downloaded from jiaowu.buaa.edu.cn) into timetable.ics file (the iCalendar file), which can be recognized by various calendar apps.

-This project is based on https://github.com/stefan0us/CalendarGen.
+The work is based on https://github.com/stefan0us/CalendarGen.

-TODO: Some classes with several teachers like `走进软件` can't be analyzed correctly.